The Magician’s Apprentice & The Witch’s Familiar

 The prop was originally constructed by This Planet Earth and has several features which differentiate it from the original screen-used version.
 Most notably the neck section is narrower and the ‘windows’ are bigger.
-The weathering on this replica is more accurate to the original ‘character’ from 1988 than the authentic prop is now.

-The prop had its neck section rigged to flash with orange light, which was a modification that probably wouldn’t have been permissible had the original screen prop been used.
+The prop had its neck section rigged to flash with orange light, which was a modification that wouldn’t have been permissible had the original screen prop been used.